Boxing Day (2007 film): Production

 Only one professional actor, Syd Brisbane, is used in the film, and much of the script is improvised.
 The 82 minutes are shot in 12 takes.

 Release

 The film premiered at the third edition of the Adelaide Film Festival in 2007.
+It did not receive Australia-wide cinematic release, only being on seen in a single Melbourne cinema in November 2007.